Union J: 2015–2019: Tour, departures and split

-2022–present: Tenth anniversary reunion
+2022–2023: Tenth anniversary reunion

 On 31 January 2022, the band confirmed they would be reforming to celebrate their tenth anniversary.
 Shelley and Cuthbert rejoined the group for the reunion and announced a one night residency at The London Palladium on 28 May 2022.
 On the night of the concert, they announced they would be embarking on a comeback tour.

 On 23 December 2022, Union J released their third studio album, Ten, to celebrate the tenth anniversary of the band's formation.
 On 9 December 2022 the group announced they would be embarking on a headline UK tour the following year.
 On 19 March 2023 the group issued a statement on their social media platforms saying they had to cancel their upcoming tour, they did not state the reason(s) why.

+On 11 April 2023, Hensley announced his departure from the band via Twitter.
+He said: "I hoped and dreamed of all possibilities afterwards, but this has not happened for several reasons, and therefore, out of love & respect to the family of fans and my integrity as an artist, I cannot sit and watch the legacy that I have tried to sustain for a decade decay any further."
+The group later disbanded.

 Products and endorsements

 Union J made an appearance in the 2013 comedy film Kick-Ass 2, playing heartthrobs adored by Hit-Girl's teenage school friends.

 On 2 April 2013, it was announced that they had signed a book deal to publish an autobiography through Penguin Books and Michael Joseph, prior to the release of their album on 26 September 2013.
 The band commented, "We are very excited to be working with Penguin on our first book and are looking forward to the chance to tell our stories, of how we came together and where we came from, as well as the journey we've taken since X Factor."
 The autobiography, titled Our Story: Union J 100% Official, was released on 21 October 2013.
 They also released The Official Union J 2014 Annual.

 On 21 January 2014, the band launched a set of lookalike dolls.
 On 7 February, Panini launched the official Union J sticker collection.